maks/MGit/README.md

 ## Help

-If you want to help improve this project, contributions are very welcome.
+If you want to help improve this project, contributions, especially translations are very welcome.

 Fork from this repo, create a new branch, commit your changes and then send a pull request against the **master** branch of this repo.